turingschool/curriculum-site/module3/lessons/consuming_an_api_ruby.md

 1. We grab the artist's name from the query parameter and save it as a variable
 2. We set up a Faraday connection.
 What does this do?
 Does this make a network request?
 Check out the documentation if you're not sure, and revisit the paragraph before the above example.
-3. We add headers to this Faraday connection, and the headers exist as key/value pairs.
+3. PEXELS ONLY: We add headers to this Faraday connection, and the headers exist as key/value pairs.
 The documentation asks clients to pass an `Authorization` key with the API key as the value.
+4. UNSPLASH ONLY: We add the access key as a query parameter (key for this parameter is `client_id`, and value is your access key from Unsplash)
 4. We make a get request!
-Here is where we indicate the path of the endpoint we want (`"/v1/search"`) and add the query parameter.
+Here is where we indicate the path of the endpoint we want and add the query parameter(s).
 There are a couple different ways to add query parameters, so we have 2 different options shown here.

 When we run our test and hit this pry, check out the `response` object.
 It's a Faraday Response object!
 Take a look at all the attributes available here.
 Some particularly useful ones are `status` and `body`.
 Make sure that your request status is 200 and your body returns image data.